w3c/Guide/meetings/continuity.md

 We encounter several types of in-person meetings at W3C:

-1. Group face-to-face meetings;
+- Group face-to-face meetings;
-2. Workshops;
+- Workshops;
-3. Plenary meetings;
+- Plenary meetings;
-4. Steering Committee meetings;
-5. Advisory Committee meetings.
+- Advisory Committee meetings.

 Virtual presence meetings can take several forms, some better suited to the meeting purpose than others.
 Refer to the section [Meeting Formats](#sessions) below for examples.